-Despite the ban on the intentional production of PCBs instituted in 1979, PCBs still continue to be inadvertently produced in the chemical synthesis of many commercial products.
-Characterization of PCB loads from inadvertent sources have identified pigments in printed materials/fabrics (Guo et al, 2013) and paints (Hu and Hornbuckle, 2010) as two primary categories of inadvertent production.
-It is recognized that inadvertent PCB production occurs in other categories of products as well, although the magnitude of these other sources is largely unknown and/or considered to be much smaller than sources in the first two categories.
+Even though EPA banned production of PCBs in 1979, EPA still allows PCBs to be inadvertently produced in the chemical synthesis of many commercial products.
+These sources are divided into categories in Table 3.
+Pigments in printed materials/fabrics (Guo et al, 2013) and paints (Hu and Hornbuckle, 2010) have been identified as a primary category of inadvertent production.
+It is recognized that inadvertent PCB production occurs in other categories of products as well, although the magnitude of these other sources is largely unknown.